-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, Nazi zombies once again run amok in a spooky German castle full of mad necroscience... but it sure as hell 'aint Wolfenstein this time around.
+From 2010 to 2014 Richard Cobbett (opens in new tab) wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, Nazi zombies once again run amok in a spooky German castle full of mad necroscience... but it sure as hell ain't Wolfenstein this time around.

 But let's not get ahead of ourselves.
-Operation Wolfenstein here starts with the longest, most pointless text scroll since the Uwe Boll classic Alone In The Dark - and if you want to read the whole thing, click the snippet above and then go find purpose in your life.
+Operation Wolfenstein here starts with the longest, most pointless text scroll since the Uwe Boll classic Alone In The Dark—and if you want to read the whole thing, go find purpose in your life.
 Volunteer at Cat Rescue, for instance.
 Donate a pint or two of your blood to my proposed Greatest Water Balloon Fight Ever.
 Your call.

 In summary though, you are world-renowned porn photographer Huge Beefner, and that is your real name, creator of the internationally renowned jazz mag CASTLE MAIDEN.
 The Playboy Mansion?
 Pah!
 Everyone knows it doesn't get sexier than giant spooky castles full of Nazi science.
 Either that or this game's creators had heard the goth scene was big, but thought everyone meant the Vizigoths.

 This is genuinely the story here, and of course, while the this game (or more likely, the game's translator) saw no problem with the whole "Curse Of The Zombie Krauts" thing, the sexy side soon ends up being a sheepish and nervous as these things always seem to be.